andrewgull/HeteroR/README.md

 `results/` is for everything the pipeline produces
   - `data_filtered/` - sequencing data after filtering with filtlong and fastp
+  - `direct_repeats/` - direct repeats as detected by GRF
   - `qualcheck_reads/` - quality control data
   - `assemblies/` - hybrid assemblies made with Unicycler
   - `qualcheck_assembly/` - assembly quality control made with BUSCO and QUAST